Amiralizim/Networking/README.md

 ## Setups:
 Before running our code, there are a few python and sql scripts that needs to be run in the following order:
-**make sure you are at the Networking_dataset directory** First run `python3 21-Network-Traffic/extract.py` to change formatting of the data csv files.
+- **make sure you are at the Networking_dataset directory**
+- First run `python3 21-Network-Traffic/extract.py` to change formatting of the data csv files.
-Then run `python3 CLI/datamining/APF_generate.py` to generate the average packets per flow for data mining purpose.
+- Then run `python3 CLI/datamining/APF_generate.py` to generate the average packets per flow for data mining purpose.
-Lastly, start up your mysql database, and inside the mysql command line run `source tableSetupFull.sql` to set up your database.
+- Lastly, start up your mysql database, and inside the mysql command line run `source tableSetupFull.sql` to set up your database.

 ## How to run our CLI
 To run our CLI, simply run `python3 CLI/main.py`.
 Then you will be required to enter your username and password.

 ### login
-For admin, enter username: **admin** and password: **password123** For user, enter username: **user** and password: **password456**
+- For admin, enter username: **admin** and password: **password123**
+- For user, enter username: **user** and password: **password456**
-### client option
-User will be provided with the following client options:
-1.
-2.
-3.
-4.

 ## Tests:
 The test has been implemented in order to check the private/public ip route of the client side.